Compositional Imprecise Probability

 Translation notes

-All examples use finite lists of finite distributions as credal sets.
-The paper works with convex sets of probability measures over measurable spaces, the Para construction on arbitrary Markov categories, and graded monads indexed by a quantale of imprecision levels.
-For example: the lower/upper expectation example on this page iterates over three coin distributions.
-In the paper, the same construction applies to credal sets of Gaussian measures over โโฟ โ where the lower expectation is an optimization problem over an infinite-dimensional convex set.
+For example: this page's lower/upper expectation iterates over three coin distributions.
+In the paper, the same construction applies to credal sets of Gaussian measures over โโฟ, where the lower expectation becomes an optimization problem over an infinite-dimensional convex set.
 The bracket structure (min/max over the set) is identical.
 The measure theory and optimization are not.

 Read the paper.
 Start at ยง3 for the Para construction, ยง5 for graded monads and Markov categories.